-- Volunteer members provide traditional service within our organization; they respond from home or work as needed and when available.
-Volunteers live within the boundries of Fire District 10 and can participate at many different levels.
+- Volunteer Firefighter & First Responders provide traditional fire service response within our organization; they respond from home or work as needed and when available.
+Volunteers live within the boundaries of Fire District 10 and can participate at many different levels.
 Traditional volunteers are not required to work shifts but are encouraged to participate at the highest level possible to keep their skills sharp to maintain and increase their ability to fight fire and perform EMS functions effectively.

-- Support Service members give strength to our ranks through support of operational tasks as well as Community Outreach.
-They provide many services for Fire District 10 staff and members.
-Support Service members are involved in filling air bottles on scene and during training evolutions as well as providing rehabilitation services for firefighters and EMS personnel.
+- Support Service members give strength to our ranks through support of operational tasks as well as community outreach.
+Support Service members are involved in filling air bottles on scene and during training.
+Support service members also perform apparatus truck checks as well as providing rehabilitation services for firefighters and EMS personnel.
 Support service projects offer many different ways to provide community and district support.

-- Reserve members are traditional volunteer firefighters who happen to live outside the boundries of Fire District 10; they perform the same skills as a Volunteer Firefighter but are required to work shifts in order to stay current and provide service to the district.
+- Reserve members are traditional volunteer firefighters who happen to live outside the boundaries of Fire District 10.
+They perform firefighter duties including incident response, training, facility maintenance, and community outreach while on shift.
 Reserve members come to Fire District 10 for many reasons such as gaining skills needed to seek full time employment as a firefighter.